mikaeljagekransdev/scaling-goggles/README.md

 You need the Git 'EditPolicies' permission to perform this action.
 Details: identity '01a9d980-983d-4f1b-bfa9-f4afe88549cf\\2f886ca1-5b4d-4631-bd17-4befdacad974', scope 'Branch'.
 -> Appears to be 'Project Administrator'

+Only approved users or identities should be allowed to run this pipeline.